Steve Kouleas

 Steve Kouleas (born in Toronto, Ontario, Canada) is a Canadian television anchor, hockey broadcaster and currently radio host on SiriusXM NHL Network Radio channel 91 (The Power Play).
 Kouleas has also worked for TSN.
-He hosted both the weeknight hockey program That's Hockey 2Nite on TSN2, as well as the weekday hockey program That's Hockey 2Day on TSN Radio 1050.
+He hosted the weeknight hockey program That's Hockey 2Nite on TSN2, as well as the weekday hockey program That's Hockey 2Day on TSN Radio 1050.

 Kouleas has been working in television and radio throughout North America for more than 20 years.
-In 2009, he was nominated for a Gemini Award as Best Sportscaster/Anchor in Canada.
+In 2009, he was nominated for a Gemini Award for Best Sportscaster/Anchor in Canada.

 Background

-Kouleas was born in Toronto, Ontario, Canada; a graduate of Ryerson University's Radio and Television Arts program.
-Kouleas is of Macedonian descent.
+Kouleas was born in Toronto, Ontario, Canada.
+He is a graduate of Ryerson University's Radio and Television Arts program.
+He is of Macedonian descent.

 Broadcasting career

 Kouleas has worked in the television and radio industry in Canada and the United States for more than 20 years.
 He formerly worked for The Score from 1997 to 2010, covering the National Hockey League (NHL).
-He last worked for The Sports Network (TSN), and hosted both the weeknight hockey program That's Hockey 2Nite on TSN2, as well as the weekday hockey program That's Hockey 2Day on TSN Radio 1050.
+He last worked for The Sports Network (TSN), and hosted the weeknight hockey program That's Hockey 2Nite on TSN2, as well as the weekday hockey program That's Hockey 2Day on TSN Radio 1050.
 Kouleas has also worked for CBC, CBS, ESPN, and NBC.
-Additionally, he covered Team Canada during the 2010 Winter Olympics.
+He covered Team Canada during the 2010 Winter Olympics.

 Television

 Kouleas began his career at The Sports Network (TSN) as an associate producer of SportsDesk in 1990, and worked at the network for seven years.
 He decided to step away from producing, and instead joined The Score as its lead anchor.
 Following his departure from TSN, Kouleas worked at The Score as its lead anchor for thirteen years.
-While at The Score, Kouleas covered numerous sports and sporting events, including the National Hockey League (NHL)'s Stanley Cup Final, trade deadline, and Entry Draft.
+While at The Score, Kouleas covered numerous sports and sporting events, including the National Hockey League (NHL)'s Stanley Cup Finals, trade deadline, and Entry Draft.
 He also covered several topics for the National Basketball Association (NBA).
 After thirteen years with The Score, Kouleas parted ways with the network.

-TSN announced on December 8, 2010 that Steve Kouleas would re-join the network, as a part of their National Hockey League (NHL) broadcast team.
+TSN announced on December 8, 2010 that Kouleas would re-join the network, as a part of their National Hockey League (NHL) broadcast team.
 Kouleas hosts the weeknight hockey program That's Hockey 2Nite, which premiered on February 1, 2011 on TSN2.

 As of the start of the 2014-2015 NHL season, Kouleas was no longer listed as a member of TSN's talent.